iidak/Marketplace/README.md

 We met up 2x a week (total 6h) to discuss the project details together.

+What could have been better:
+– setting up the project took a lot of time
+– both frontend and backend needed to work side-by-side to have some successful results.
+Should get better with time

 # Second iteration goals:

 Frontend – understand how views work in Vue.js and how to navigate between them (eg. Submit button leads to Dashboard).